TS-E 90 review tilt and shift lens

 One thing I noted was that the image shifts as you tilt.
 You could allow for this by shifting the lens, but the tilt and shift planes are at right angles.
 There is a simple modification to the lens to align these two planes.
 Some people suggest doing this as soon as you get the lens – I’m going to wait until I’ve used it a bit more.
 So far I have not done it on my 24mm, but that lens gets used for completely different work (at the moment).

 Note – May 2007 – I’ve subsequently modified the 90mm tilt and shift axis – see the details on shift lens modification for more information and step by step guide.
+This modification is not needed other than with the original 24/45/90mm lenses, since newer designs allow the two axes to be set independently.

 I thought about other ways to show how tilting the plane of focus works with aperture, but in the end some simple examples of a row of coins should illustrate the point.